earthstar-project/earthstar/docs/rules-of-earthstar.md

 * No strong anonymity guarantees -- use Earthstar across more sophisticated network tools such as Tor, I2P, VPNs, yggdrasil, zerotier, etc.

 ## Goals and priorities

+The goal of this project is to make it easy for people and communities to have their own communications infrastructure, independent of big tech companies and people with specialized tech skills.

 Priority 1: Security: